2022 Northern Colorado Bears football team

 The 2022 Northern Colorado Bears football team represented the University of Northern Colorado as a member of the Big Sky Conference during the 2022 NCAA Division I FCS football season.
 They were led by second-year head coach Ed McCaffrey and played their home games at Nottingham Field.
 McCaffrey was fired on November 21, 2022, two days after the Bears completed their season with a 3–8 record (2–6 in Big Sky play), repeating the win-loss record of the prior season.

-Previous season

-The Bears finished the 2021 season 3–8, 2–6 in Big Sky play to finish in tenth place.

 Preseason

 Polls

 On July 25, 2022, during the virtual Big Sky Kickoff, the Bengals were predicted to finish in a tie for eleventh in the Big Sky by the coaches and eleventh by the media.

 Preseason All–Big Sky team

 The Bears had one player selected to the preseason all-Big Sky team.